 Holly Ellyatt writes for CNBC.com focusing on European macro-economics and politics.
-She has led digital coverage of the Greek and Russian financial crises and broader euro zone news, as well as covering the U.K. economy, the 2015 election and Brexit debate.
+She has led digital coverage of the Greek and Russian financial crises and broader euro zone news, as well as covering U.K. politics and economics.
 Holly joined CNBC in 2012, having worked previously in digital, radio and film production.
 She studied European Social and Political Studies at University College London (UCL) and Broadcast Journalism at City University.

 CNBC looks at how the computer systems in F1 cars have made their way into regular vehicles.

 FIA President Jean Todt discusses his start with the Ferarri team and the current problems facing F1.